Oliver North: Personal life

 In 1967, North married Betsy Stuart; the couple had four children.
-Although raised in the Roman Catholic faith of his mother, North attended Protestant or evangelical services with his wife and children.
+Although raised in the Catholic faith of his mother, North attended Protestant services with his wife and children.
 The Norths lived in McLean, Virginia.

 Betsy North died on November 16, 2024 of corticobasal syndrome.
 On August 27, 2025, North married Fawn Hall, his former secretary, in a private ceremony in rural Virginia.

 In popular culture

-A double-page comic strip satire, "Col. Ollie," appreared in the long-defunct Clinton Street Quarterly, in the summer of 1987.
+A double-page comic strip satire, "Col. Ollie," appreared in the defunct Clinton Street Quarterly, in the summer of 1987.

 In a 1995 episode of the TV series Sliders, Cornel North [sic] is President of the United States on a parallel Earth.

 Oliver North is the focus of episode 15, Season 4 of the animated series American Dad!
-It is rumored North buried a treasure under the main family's home, protagonist Stan Smith trying to find the treasure for himself.
+In that episode, it is rumored North buried a treasure under the main family's home.
+Protagonist Stan Smith tries to find the treasure for himself.
 A musical recounting the Iran-Contra affair also appears in the episode.